Cancer Risks Related to Occupational Exposures

 Polycyclic aromatic hydrocarbon (PAH) exposure is common in industries such as aluminum production, cola gasification, coke production, iron and steel foundries, coal tar, diesel engine exhaust, carbon black and carbon electrodes production, coal miners, roofing, road paving, and chimney sweeps.
-Most studies show a likely increase in lung and bladder cancers.
+Most studies show a likely increase in lung, skin and bladder cancers.
 PAHs have been linked to skin cancer in those occupations with a substantial amount of skin exposure to PAHs.
 Cancer risk from PAHs may be dependent on the amount of exposure over time and may be associated with a combination of other exposures such as asbestos, heavy metals, and smoking.
 These factors make it difficult to determine the degree to which PAHs alone are responsible for cancer or if cancer risk is increased due to the combination of PAH and other exposures.

 Exposures to heavy metals such as nickel, chromium, cadmium and arsenic have shown a link to certain cancers.
 In many studies, it is not clear whether exposure to these metals alone is leading to an increased cancer risk, or if it is dependent upon the amount and type of metal exposure or a combination of exposures and cigarette smoking that is increasing cancer risk.
 Occupational exposure to nickel and chromium has shown a strong link to lung cancer and may increase the risk of nasal cancer.
 Cadmium and beryllium exposure may also increase risk for lung cancer.